CliffordAnderson/Personal-IVR/README.md

 ###Functionality###

 Currently, the system authenticates users by their phone number.
 Obviously, this presents a problem if you call in from a different number.
-Once authenticated, users can select from the list of contacts and then opt to either to call them or to send them a text message.
+Once authenticated, users can select from the list of contacts and then opt either to call them or to send them a text message.
 A third option–to leave a message–is not yet implemented.

 ###Configuration

 The application requires two XML configuration files.
-These files should be placed in a BaseX database titled "Twilio".
+These files should be placed in a BaseX database called "Twilio".

 The first file ("auth.xml") contains your Twilio username, password, and phone number.